jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 Option types is one of the most amazing things about Typed FP.
-It gives us the kind of confidence in our code that we can refactor mercilessly, aggressively without worrying that we'll make mistakes.
+It gives us the kind of confidence in our code that allows us to refactor mercilessly, aggressively without worrying that we'll make mistakes.

 Because of this a lot of my programming anxiety went away after I started programming with Reason.
 I can refactor large, complex codebases confidently because I know that Reason has my back.